 - In October 2012, she revisited the clinic because of instability of the left total knee replacement, which was initially treated by a stabilizing knee brace.

 - Due to persistent instability, fluoroscopy-guided knee examination demonstrated significant medial and lateral instability.
 The decision was made to undergo a revision total knee replacement to a thicker implant.
 Postoperative satisfaction was again reported as good.

-- In October 2014, she presented with instability of the right total knee replacement.
-Because of the good result after revision of the left knee, she was listed for a similar procedure in the right knee (January 2015).
+- In October 2014, she presented with the instability of the right total knee replacement.
+Because of the good result after the revision of the left knee, she was listed for a similar procedure in the right knee (January 2015).
 The replacement was complicated by a granuloma.
-Granuloma is the immune system’s response to isolate a foreign body (such as prosthetic device) from the rest of the body.
+Granuloma is the immune system’s response to isolate a foreign body (such as a prosthetic device) from the rest of the body.
 This can cause significant inflammation.

-- A revision to a rotating hinged total knee replacement was considered; however, due to the extensiveness of the operation, the high possibility of an infection and the young age of the patient, it was agreed that another insert exchange would be attempted.
+- A revision to a rotating hinged total knee replacement was considered; however, due to the extensiveness of the operation, the high possibility of an infection, and the young age of the patient, it was agreed that another insert exchange would be attempted.

 - The re-revision of the liner was performed in July 2017 and a 20 mm thicker liner was placed

 - After 6 weeks, the patient again experienced increased stability; however, she did experience tenderness of the medial collateral ligament which was treated with a hinged knee brace which led to satisfactory function.